gkresic/gkresic.github.io/_posts/2022-11-23-rolling-release-api.md

 Far more common and way more challenging are the changes within data structures used in requests and/or responses.
 One common scenario is deprecating a property in one of your entities or replacing it with another, often of different type.
-For example, let's say we have an entity called `User` that has text property `role` which designates what role within our app that user should have (like `viewer`, `manager`, `admin` etc.).
+For example, let's say we have an entity called `User` that has a property named `role` which designates what role within our app that user should have (like `viewer`, `manager`, `admin` etc.).
 Let's also say that at some point we need to support users that can be assigned to more than one role.
 In this case, just dropping `role` property from our model is not feasible, since existing clients still expect it.
 Instead, we'll probably decide to go with backward-compatible upgrade: keep `role`, but introduce new property `roles` of type `List<Role>`.
-For some transitional period, we'll initialize `role` with first (or highest, or whatever suits our business domain) role in our new data model so that old clients have at least something to work with and `roles` will hold all of them and be used by upgraded clients.
+For some transitional period, we'll use them both simultaneously, with `role` containing the first (or highest, or whatever suits our business domain) role in our new data model so that old clients have at least something to work with and `roles` will hold all of them and be used by upgraded clients.
 Over time, clients will be upgraded to read `roles` instead of `role` and we would be able to drop `role` from our model.
-Obvious question is: when is it safe to drop deprecated `role` property?
+Obvious question is: **when** is it safe to drop a deprecated `role` property?
 How do we know that all clients are upgraded?

-On a side note, note that applying version numbers to your API basically turns this second (complicated) problem into first (easy) one, but at the cost of very expensive migrations.
+On a side note, note that applying version numbers to your API basically turns this second (complicated) problem into the first (easy) one, but at the cost of very expensive migrations.

 Now, is there a way to handle both of these changes **without** applying versioning to our API?